vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Untitled.md

 Extra-Fortified Sugar

 # Background
 **Will Wilson (Willy Wonka)** is an employee working at Marini's at the Beach.
 He likes to make new candies at home when he has the time.
 He's been working on a candy, a recreation of the everlasting gobstopper, the candy marble.
-Unfortunately, he is missing just one ingredient: Extra-Fortified Sugar.
-Thus, he must make a perilous trip to Candy Island.
+Unfortunately, he is missing just one ingredient: **Extra-Fortified Sugar**.
+Thus, he must make a perilous trip to **Candy Island**.

+There are a few